chillipeppersalt/presentations/PITCHME.md

                               Auxillary tools

 - JEKYLL
--TravisCI
--Gitpitch
+- TravisCI
+- Gitpitch
 ---
                             ###CONCULSION
-CONTENT CENTRIC WEB-TECHNOLOGIES

  This  project is about content centric web-technologies which helps content-editor to focus on content rather than on designing it .It is made using tool named [JEKYLL](https://jekyllrb.com/) This will help in enchancement of matter as required time will be given to the content .
+---
 Then it is build using TravisCI for deployment[TravisCI](https://travis-ci.org/) .It is used to build & test software project hosted on github.The main agenda is to identify the problem that creeps during the development process as early as possible.so therefore complied regularly.